MarquezProject/marquez/docs/index.md

   <img src="./assets/images/model.png">
 </figure>

-**Job**: A job has a unique _name_, an _owner_, and an optional _description_.
+**Job**: A job has a unique _name_, _version_, _owner_, and an optional _description_.
 A job will define one or more _versioned_ inputs as dependencies, and one or more _versioned_ outputs as artifacts.
-Note that it's possible for a job to have only inputs, or only outputs datasets defined.
+Note that it's possible for a job to have only input, or only output datasets defined.

-**Job Version:** A read-only immutable _version_ of a job, with a unique referenceable link to code, preserving the reproducibility of builds from source.
-Marquez will create a _version_ of a job each time its definition has been modified.
+**Job Version:** A read-only immutable _version_ of a job, with a unique referenceable link to code preserving the reproducibility of builds from source.
+A job version associates one or more input and output datasets to a job definition.
+Such association catalog provenance links and provide powerful visualizations of the flow of data.

-`// TODO`
+**Dataset:** A dataset has a unique _name_, _version_, _schema_, _datasource_, and _owner_.
+A _version_ pointer is present for each dataset and maintained by Marquez.
+When a dataset is modified, its _version_ pointer is updated to the current version.
+A datasource enables the grouping of physical datasets to their physical source.

 ## Roadmap